rbowen/presentations/talking-to-management/slides.md

   "for the greater good" or any such thing, comes across as nonsense unless there is an actual business benefit.

+* Dawn Foster: If you talk about what you do as though it's charity, then it's going to be the first thing cut when there are budget conversations.

 ---

 # Supply chain